raviparekh/openvpnDemoSetup/README.md

 2) `python -c "from passlib.hash import sha512_crypt; import getpass; print sha512_crypt.encrypt(getpass.getpass())"`

-This will prompt you for a password and print the hashed value, copy the entire string over the open vpn playbook for your username.
+3) This will prompt you for a password and print the hashed value

+4) Copy the entire string over the open vpn playbook for your username.

 ## How to generate your google_authenticator file.